 Fitzgerald River National Park is one the largest and most botanically significant national parks in Australia.
 Within the park are found nearly 20 per cent of Western Australia's flora species, many of which occur only within its boundaries.
 The park features a tantalising variety of landscapes to explore from rolling plains, colourful breakaways, rugged peaks and headlands to stunning bays and inlets.
 During winter, southern right whales shelter close to shore with their newborn calves.

-Looking for hikes and trails in East Fitzgerald National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near East Fitzgerald National Park?
+Try these trails with a similar difficulty grade.

 Favourite